 How long does it take to create a restaurant marketing plan?

-- Creating a marketing plan can take anywhere from eight weeks to six months.
+Creating a restaurant marketing plan can take anywhere from eight weeks to six months, depending on the plan’s complexity and available resources.